 I’ll show you around a couple of the cabins in a moment, but first, let’s look at what else makes Hoe Grange so unique.

-There is an extensive list of standard accessibility features and access equipment in the cabins.
+There is an extensive list of standard accessibility features and equipment in the cabins.

 Then, a whole host is more available on request to ensure you have a comfortable stay.

-If specialist equipment is not already available, Hoe Grange can help you hire it from a local supplier and have it delivered directly to your cabin, ready for your stay.
+If specialist equipment is not available, Hoe Grange can help you hire it from a local supplier and deliver it directly to your cabin, ready for your stay.
 Take a look at the Access Equipment page.

 Boma 7 Off-Road Wheelchair

 Are you feeling adventurous?
 Fancy getting up in the hills?
-Now you can go with Hoe Grange’s very own Boma 7 off-road wheelchair.
+You can now go with Hoe Grange’s own Boma 7 off-road wheelchair.

 The Boma is available for hire and is a remarkable piece of kit, I had a go of one in Devon, and it’s so easy to use.